The need for promotions in a company is a given.

 1. Start with the basics—Make sure you have a clear understanding of what "promotion" means for your company—is it just a raise?
 Is it also about moving up in rank?
 Do you have quarterly reviews with your team?
 Do you have annual reviews where merit is discussed, annually?

-Ideally, if these standard SOPs are happening within your establishment your team should never be surprised about who does or does not gain that promotion.
+Ideally, if these standard SOPs are happening within your establishment, your team should never be surprised by who does or does not gain that promotion.

 Set clear standards for what it takes to earn a promotion.
 This will help employees know exactly what they need to do to get promoted—and whether or not they're on track with their goals.